the16. century. Lisbon experienced its blossom and became

 40,000 humans died!
 Napoleon's invasions caused further destruction

-is however again one of the most charming metropolises of Europe
+is one of the most charming metropolises of Europe

-and the hilliest port of the world; a city, which one should explore
+and the hilliest port in the world; a city, which one should explore

 best on foot or by means of public transportation.
 Historic trams